 Apparently for marketing purposes, the history of Pixar has been misrepresented for years (and still is - on its website, for example).
 The intent seems to have been to make it appear that Steve Jobs was the creative genius behind all aspects of Pixar, that it was a single, clear vision of his that he founded and funded without stint through thick and thin, putting the people together, forming the relationship with Disney, and even naming the company.
-The following five myths, which have been repeated hundreds of times in the press, cut to the heart of the matter.
+The following six myths, which have been repeated hundreds of times in the press, cut to the heart of the matter.
 I step through each one carefully, citing source documents as evidence of the arguments made against each myth:

 Myth 1.
 Steve Jobs bought Pixar from Lucasfilm

 Myth 3.
 The movies were Steve Jobs's vision

 Myth 4.
 Steve Jobs named Pixar